 In addition to the funding priorities listed above, applicants may also request a funding preference under qualifications for placing program graduates in medically underserved communities (MUCs):

-- Qualification 3 - New Program: Must meet at least 4 of the criteria related to MUCs specified in Part V of the program guidance.
-New programs are defined as any program that has graduated/completed less than three classes.
+- Qualification 3 - New Program: Must meet at least 4 of the criteria related to MUCs specified in Step 4 of the program guidance.
+New programs are defined as any program that has graduated/completed less than 3 classes.

 Medically underserved communities are defined as Health Professional Shortage Areas (HPSAs), Medically Underserved Areas (MUAs), Medically Underserved Populations (MUPs), or a Governor Certified Shortage Areas for Rural Health Clinic (RHC) purposes HPSA.
 Applicants can document these designations using the HRSA Shortage Area Dashboard.